lzharif/100-days-of-code/log.md

 **Today's Progress**: Today I started on learning on deploying cloud function in Firebase.
 This function is essential for notification feature in @sahabatsehati_id apps.

 **Thoughts:** Looks like I will stick using scrum method to manage my current research project..

+### Day 26: January 23, 2018

+**Today's Progress**: Today I analyzed how [Social-app-android](https://github.com/rozdoum/social-app-android) notification works.
+They used dedicated post-likes directory and track its change.
+Looks like I can implement it, but without create that.

+**Thoughts:** I need time to create this.
+But, is this feature (notification) really worthed it?

+### Day 27: January 24, 2018

+**Today's Progress**: Today I refreshed my machine learning skill by creating a simple SVM training on White Blood Cells.

+**Thoughts:** Looks like I have to prepare coffee just to do programming at night :/